Stephen Wayne Anderson: Investigation

-Trial and execution
+Trial

+During his trial, Anderson conceded the murder of Elizabeth Lyman, but denied the murder of Timothy Glashien and claimed that the killing of Robert Blundell was self-defense.
+His defense also denied that any murders occurred in Las Vegas.
+Anderson's psychiatrist stated that his client had a "brain abnormality", which "diminished his capacity to form a specific intent" after alcohol consumption, which was disputed by a different psychiatrist and a neurologist.
+Anderson's attorney, S. Donald Ames, was later criticized for poor representation, which had previously led to the overturning of two death sentences of two other clients defended by Ames, with further scrutiny following due to Ames' past record for "rude, chauvinistic and mean" behavior and lavish spendings, with his former employer noting that he had a history of intentional incompetency in capital cases on account of his anti-Black racist views.
+While Anderson was never convicted of the two killings in Utah, the prosecution used them as justification for the death penalty in Anderson's case.

-On July 24, 1981, Anderson was convicted and sentenced to death.
-The prosecution pointed to his violent history, both in and out of prison, as evidence that he was too dangerous to be kept alive.
+On May 6, 1981, Anderson was convicted of first degree murder with special circumstances.
+On July 24, he was sentenced to death.
+In his opening statements at the penalty phase, the prosecutor cited Anderson's violent history in prison as for why he should be executed.
+He said Anderson had proven himself to be dangerous even in prison.

 So remember that when you consider what he's done and what he's testified to.
 This particular individual is a sociopath.
 He cannot live with anybody.
 He cannot get along with anybody.
 He kills people everywhere.
 He stabs people everywhere.
 He has stabbed an individual in prison.
 And you'll have the court documents that shows where he pled guilty.
 And he admitted that while in the Utah State Prison sitting in a movie he stabbed an inmate there.
 And as a result of that stabbing he was convicted of aggravated assault by a prisoner with a deadly weapon.
 He stabbed Mr. Blundell and killed Mr. Blundell while he was in prison.
 He admitted that he killed him.
 He told you that just before he came down here from San Quentin he got into a fight with the people in San Quentin and his housing was changed because he was fighting.
 There is no place that anybody is going to be safe from this individual.
 He looks out for old number one, and that's all he's concerned with.
 And forget about the rest of the world.